flerpadoo/TunnelManager/README.md

+** NOTE: This is currently tailored for OSX while most of the core features are implemented, and the UI is started.
+The end goal is to be completely cross-platform, and capable of of being fully integrated into other solutions.

 # TunnelManager
 A python-based SSH tunnel management service for those who refuse to leave all of their services accessible to everyone on the Internet, but don't want to use VPNs.

 ## The Config File
 The configuration file for TunnelManager is really quite simple: It is merely a list of dictionaries.
 Each dictionary contains four pieces of information: